majastanislawska/pick/docs/API_Server.md

 The JSON response message is sent when the processing of the script fully completes.

+### gcode/session

+This endpoint just like `gcode/script` allows one to run a series of G-Code commands.

+However, unlike like `gcode/script` if the G-Code command produces terminal output, that output is provided in the response.

+For example: `{"id": 123, "method": "gcode/session", "params": {"command": "M114"}}`
+might return `{"id":123,"result":{'output': ['X:0.000 Y:0.000 Z:0.000 E:0.000 A:0.000 B:0.000', 'ok']}}`

+Same considerations regrding queueing and delay as for `gcode/script` apply.

+No special distinction for error messages is done at response format, if you need just parse output like it would came from terminal.
+This endpoint is intened to help relaying traffic to OpenPNP over tcp, see wxPick apllication.

 ### gcode/restart

 This endpoint allows one to request a restart - it is similar to